Thomas Eggleton

 Birth*1811

-Land-Berwick4 May 1858William Dixon Scurfield selected land BER-Town S6-3 from the Crown.
-2r 0p - consideration L9 10s.1
+Land-Berwick4 May 1858Selection: BER-Town S6-3.
+2r 0p - consideration L9 10s.1,2

-Land-Berwick4 May 1858He selected land BER-Town S6-4 from the Crown.
-2r 0p - consideration L6 5s.1
+Land-Berwick4 May 1858Selection: BER-Town S6-4.
+2r 0p - consideration L6 5s.1,3

-Land-Berwick*4 May 1858He selected land BER-Town S6-1 from the Crown.
-2r 0p - consideration L10.1
+Land-Berwick*4 May 1858Selection: BER-Town S6-1.
+2r 0p - consideration L10.1,4

 Archive*1863 Insolvent Estate 7485.
 William Dixon Scurfield; Melbourne also of Dromana; Tent Maker (Melbourne) Licensed Victualler (Dromana)

-VPRS 759/P0000, 7485.2
+VPRS 759/P0000, 7485.5

-Death*21 Dec 1890 South Yarra, VIC, Australia, #D17694/1890 (Age 79) (par Wm Unknown & Elizth) - as Wm Dixon SCURFIELD.4
+Death*21 Dec 1890 South Yarra, VIC, Australia, #D17694/1890 (Age 79) (par Wm Unknown & Elizth) - as Wm Dixon SCURFIELD.7

 Newspaper-Articles

-• 4 Jan 1868: SCURFIELD—FOX.—On the 27th ult., at St. Philip's Church, by the Rev. B. S. Walker, J. B. Scurfield, eldest son of Mr. William Dixon Scurfield, of Dromana, to Charlotte, eldest daughter of Mr. Thomas Fox, of Melbourne.6
+• 4 Jan 1868: SCURFIELD—FOX.—On the 27th ult., at St. Philip's Church, by the Rev. B. S. Walker, J. B. Scurfield, eldest son of Mr. William Dixon Scurfield, of Dromana, to Charlotte, eldest daughter of Mr. Thomas Fox, of Melbourne.9

 • 22 Apr 1874: NEW INSOLVENTS.